jakes516/googledrive_file_patcher/README.md

 and keeping file versions updated.
 The code uses Python 3.7 (Pycharm IDE) with re, requests, os, yaml, pathlib, json, zipfile, and OAuth2Service modules installed.

-As of now individual functions in "GDrive", "updater", and "file_utils" should run fine as long as the local file paths are edited for whatever you intend to upload/download/zip, you create Credentials detailed below and a Credentials directory with a client_credentials.json within the patcher directory, and the github yaml url is changed to yours in updater and GDrive's delete_files_from_drive.
+As of now individual functions in "GDrive", "updater", and "file_utils" should run fine as long as the local file paths are edited for whatever you intend to upload/download/zip, you create Credentials detailed below in Uploader Setup, and the github yaml url is changed to yours in updater and GDrive's delete_files_from_drive.

 Main.py is being currently used for testing and is still under development for an upload loop which incorporates yaml updates and zipfile creation automatically